 Sports facilities include a Tournament-Standard 25-Metre Swimming Pool, two Shaded Multi Use Games Area offering Multiple Tennis, Basketball, and Volleyball Courts, a Full Size Sports Field, a Primary Sports Hall, and two Secondary Sports Halls.

 GEMS Al Barsha National School for Girls received its second KHDA inspection in January 2020.
 The school was rated Good at its initial inspection in 2018-19, but unfortunately, it was not able to maintain this rating and received instead the minimum Acceptable rating for 2019-20.
-The Boys' school was due to be inspected for the first time in 2019-20, but this was cancelled due to the school closures as a result of the Covid 19 pandemic.
+The Boys' school was inspected for the first time in 2019-20, and achieved an Acceptable rating.

 GNS told WhichSchoolAdvisor.com that "Our status as a Wellington Partner school provides us with a strong network of support to maintain the continuous raising of standards in our provision."

 GNS also shared with us its priorities for the next period from 2021-25 which focuses on six key areas.

 Clearly GNS has already identified the key performance areas that it believes are necessary to enable the school to deliver the standards of curriculum, teaching and achievement for its students.

 The school is clearly ambitious in terms of the curriculum and standards of education it wishes to offer its students, and has ambitious plans in this context.
 It also has a strong leadership team with a mentoring and support structure in place to ensure that the academic standards it wishes to see are achievable.